joslinm/validate/README.md

 Pre/Post Processing
 --------
 Before or after validation rules (which includes custom callbacks), you might want to transform the data.
-You don't have to alter the data.
-You can log it, but you really shouldn't.
-The terminology `Prepare()` & `Alter()` describe their intended usage.
-Logging can come before & after the validation step.

 * pre processing  -> `Prepare()`
 * post processing -> `Alter()`